Manage GCP GKE Hub Feature IAM Policies

 member: user:jane@example.com

-The FeatureIamMember resource is non-authoritative: it adds one member to a role without affecting other members who already have that role.
-Use this when multiple teams manage access independently or when you need to grant permissions incrementally.
+The FeatureIamMember resource is non-authoritative: it adds one member to a role without affecting other members.
+The member property accepts a single identity.
+This approach works well when different teams manage access to the same feature, or when you need to grant access without knowing who else has it.

 Beyond these examples

-These snippets focus on specific IAM management approaches: authoritative and incremental policy management, and role-based access control for GKE Hub features.
+These snippets focus on specific IAM management approaches: authoritative and non-authoritative IAM management, and policy-level, role-level, and member-level access control.
 They’re intentionally minimal rather than full access control systems.

-The examples reference pre-existing infrastructure such as GKE Hub features (identified by project, location, and name).
-They focus on configuring IAM policies rather than provisioning the features themselves.
+The examples reference pre-existing infrastructure such as GKE Hub features (by project, location, and name).
+They focus on IAM policy configuration rather than provisioning the features themselves.

 To keep things focused, common IAM patterns are omitted, including: